Kennedy's retirement could open the door to new attack on legal abortion

 Breaking News Emails

-President Donald Trump has long vowed to nominate Supreme Court justices who would work to overturn Roe vs. Wade, the landmark 1973 ruling that legalized abortion nationwide.
+President Donald Trump has long vowed to nominate Supreme Court justices who would work to overturn Roe v.
+Wade, the landmark 1973 ruling that legalized abortion nationwide.

 He now has his chance.